exponential-io/android-recyclerview-draft-01/README.md

 ## Create the `recycler_view_item.xml` layout

 - Add one `TextView` to the layout.
+This layout represents a single "row" within the `RecyclerView`.

 ## Create the `ItemModel` class

-This class is a basic model.
+This class is a basic model that represents the data for a single item.
+The single item is used to populate a "row".

 ## Create the `MyRecyclerViewAdapter` class

+The adapter takes one item from a list of items and inserts into into one item layout instance.

 - Create a new class named `MyRecyclerViewAdapter`.
 - Update the class declaration with `extends RecyclerView.Adapter<MyAdapter.ViewHolder>`.